angel-mora/capstone-project/README.md

 Design idea by [Cindy Shin in Behance](https://www.behance.net/adagio07)

-The .h1-title div for the index page has a very different height and vertical spacing than that same area in the original design.
-Remember to add some padding or setting a minimum height.
-- There is no side margins for the body of the page in the original design, but yours have extra margins/passings in the mobile version.
-- Check the original design here again (https://www.behance.net/gallery/29845175/CC-Global-Summit-2015)
-- In the mobile version the navbar should collapse to an hamburger menu.
-Your nav bar remains on small screens.
-- Work more on the responsiveness of the site while still following the original design.
+- fix .h1-title spacing
+- fixed side margins
+- added hamburguer menu for header
+- made responsive table for pricing.html
-- The tickets page is not responsive for mobile screens, at least on Firefox. - The tickets page design is not close enough to the original one, try to add similar borders to the ticket table.
+    - The tickets page is not responsive for mobile screens
+    - The tickets page design is not close enough to the original one
+    - Add similar borders to the ticket table.